 U.S. law precludes the provision of notarial services in certain cases.
 Among others, Notarizing Officers cannot provide notarial services in connection with:

-- Authentication or certification of public documents issued in the U.S. such as birth, residency, marriage, divorce, and death certificates;commercial records, driver’s license, and other credentials.
+- Authentication, certification, or certified copies of public documents issued in the U.S. such as birth, residency, marriage, divorce, and death certificates; commercial records, driver’s license, and other credentials.
 Such documents must be authenticated in the U.S. for use overseas; for additional details, please visit the Department of State’s Notarial and Authentication Services or the Office of Authentication, or call 1-800-688-9889.Please visit the National Center for Health Statistics webpage Where to Write for Vital Records for state specific information on how to request copies of vital records.

 - Academic credentials, transcripts or degrees: Contact the educational institution which issued the document.
 For further information visit the Department of State’s website Authentication of American Academic Credentials for Use Abroad.